caitlynlee/universalContours_study3/README.md

 3 different conditions - negative arousal, positive arousal, and matching.
 All created using `psychopy` library.
 Conditions are assigned randomly; conditions for each subjectID can be found in `conditionMapping.json`.

+To generate new subjectIDs assigned randomly to conditions and a new conditionMapping JSON, call `getSubjectIDs.py`.

-All conditions are run from `run.py` in *GUI* directory.
-ID and subject demographics must be entered into the code manually before beginning task. `run.py` will then run the appropriate arousal or matching task, referenced from mapping JSON.
+**To run**: call `run.py`.
+Subject ID and subject demographics must be entered into the code in `run.py` manually before beginning task. `run.py` will then run the appropriate arousal or matching task, referenced from mapping JSON.

-Output will be in the form of JSON files of presentation order data and response data placed in directory according to subject ID.
+Output will be in the form of a directory for the subjectID containing JSON files of presentation order data and response data.
 Subject data directories are placed in *output* directory from within *GUI* directory.
+If not already exists, must manually create directory.

 ### DATA

-`getData.py` converts all relevant subject data into CSVs according to condition.
+Converts all relevant subject data (from *GUI/output/* directory) into CSV for each condition.

-Needs stimuli parameter JSON files to build CSVs.
+**To run**: call `getData.py`.
+Directory must contain stimuli parameter JSONs to build CSVs.
+Relevant parameter JSONs are created using `getParameters.py` from within the *STIMULI* directory.